aazhbd/autodeploy7/README.md

 #### Install Instructions:
 --------------------------

-- Open command prompt or Git bash and enter: ```$ git clone https://github.com/aazhbd/autodeploy7.git``` download [zip](https://github.com/aazhbd/autodeploy7/archive/master.zip)
+- Open command prompt or Git bash and enter: ```$ git clone https://github.com/aazhbd/autodeploy7.git``` or download [zip](https://github.com/aazhbd/autodeploy7/archive/master.zip)

-- Change directory into the newly created autodeploy7 folder and enter: ```$ vagrant up```
+- Change directory into the newly created autodeploy7 folder and enter: ```$ vagrant up``` and it will automatically deploy and provision the system

 - Once the system is up and finished provisioning itself, open web browser and set address to: ``` http://localhost:8080/Artweb/webroot/ ```

 It should show the deails of the PHP5 installation and it contains a link on the top to the default page for ArtWeb framework for PHP5.
-The project can be worked with in the ```dev_sys/data/ArtWeb``` folder.
+The project can be worked with in the ```devautodeploy7_sys/data/ArtWeb``` folder.

 Also, the link to "ArtWeb - Home" can be opened to open the ArtWeb home page.
 And the link to "Adminer - Home" can be opened to access a mysql admin interface.